-- 2. The student will send a letter via hard copy or email to the campus coordinator for nursing program/s. - 3.
-The campus coordinator for nursing program/s will review the student appeal letter and will consult with the Associate Dean. - 4.
-The campus coordinator for nursing program/s will provide a written response to the student within 5 business days of receiving the student's letter of appeal.
-The letter will indicate whether the violation documentation will be upheld or purged from the student record.
-This decision is final.
+- A. Student may appeal the ethical behavior violation.
+See the appeal process below. - 1.
+The student may appeal the decision within 10 business days of receiving the Student Ethical Behavior Documentation form. - 2.
+The written appeal letter must specify the reason the student believes this was not a violation. - 3.
+The student will send the written appeal letter via hard copy or email to the Associate Dean. - 4.
+The Associate Dean will review the student appeal letter and provide a written response to the student within 5 business days of receiving the student's letter of appeal. - a.
+The Associate Dean's letter will indicate whether the violation documentation will be upheld or purged from the student record. - b.
+This decision is final. - 5.
+All appeals documentation will be filed with the original Ethical Behavior Documentation Form as described in III.A.9 above.